Frequently Asked Questions

 <param name="allowScriptAccess" value="sameDomain">

-<param name="movie" value="Untitled.swf?your-variable-name=http://www.sothink.com/upload/1.flv">
+<param name="movie" value="Untitled.swf?your-variable-name=https://www.sothink.com/upload/1.flv">

 <param name="quality" value="high">